An Amazon Executive Has Extended An Invitation To Alexandria Ocasio-Cortez To Visit Company Facilities

 Dave Clark, an executive with Amazon and its senior vice president of worldwide operations, has given an open invitation to Alexandria Ocasio-Cortez to tour the company’s facilities after Rep. Ocasio-Cortez publicly lambasted Amazon and complained on Twitter about the deplorable conditions employees who work there face on a daily basis.

-As The Hill report, Clark took to Twitter himself to invite Ocasio-Cortez to visit Amazon so that she could see for herself that her many criticisms of the firm are unfounded and contrary to what working life at Amazon is really like, noting that employees are actually happy and given a minimum starting wage of at least $15 an hour.
+As the Hill reported, Clark took to Twitter himself to invite Ocasio-Cortez to visit Amazon so that she could see for herself that her many criticisms of the firm are unfounded and contrary to what working life at Amazon is really like, noting that employees are actually happy and given a minimum starting wage of at least $15 an hour.

 “These claims simply aren’t true.
 We are proud of our jobs with excellent pay ($15 min), benefits from day 1, & lots of other benefits like our Career Choice pre-paid educational programs.
 Why don’t you come take a tour & see for yourself.
 We’d love to have you!”

-Going by a report written by Newsweek in 2018, Alexandria Ocasio-Cortez has stated that employees of the tech company are frequently forced to “urinate in bottles & work while on food stamps to meet ‘targets’.”
+Going by a report written by Newsweek in 2018, Alexandria Ocasio-Cortez has stated that employees of the tech company are frequently forced to “urinate in bottles & work while on food stamps to meet ‘targets.'”

 Amazon executive invites Ocasio-Cortez to tour facilities after she denounced its treatment of workers https://t.co/HjWHFwQDic pic.twitter.com/FDn3XDWeQm